Amboseli National Reserve- Self Drive in Kenya

 Other wildlife commonly spotted in the park includes big cats, such as lion and cheetah, as well as giraffe, impala, eland, water buck, gazelle, and more than 600 species of birds.
 Nature lovers can explore five different habitats here, ranging from the dried-up bed of Lake Amboseli, wetlands with sulfur springs, Savannah, and woodlands.
 Look for the local Maasai people who live in the area around the park.

-Things to Do in Amboseli National Park on Self drive Trip in Kenya
+Things to Do in Amboseli National Park.

 Amboseli is one of the best wildlife viewing parks in the east Africa, Apart from the African Big Five that comprises of lions, elephants, buffaloes, rhinos and leopards, the park have the African crocodiles, the zebras, giraffes, antelopes, monkeys and baboons, hyenas, ostriches, peacocks and many more.